YOURLS/containers/images/yourls/README.md

     environment:
       MYSQL_ROOT_PASSWORD: example
       MYSQL_DATABASE: yourls
+    volumes:
+      - db:/var/lib/mysql
 ```

 [![Try in PWD](https://github.com/play-with-docker/stacks/raw/cff22438cb4195ace27f9b15784bbb497047afa7/assets/images/button.png)](http://play-with-docker.com?stack=https://raw.githubusercontent.com/YOURLS/images/main/images/yourls/stack.yml)

-Run `docker compose -f stack.yml up`, wait for it to initialize completely, and visit `http://localhost:8080/admin/`, or `http://<host-ip>:8080/admin/` (as appropriate).
+Run `docker compose up`, wait for it to initialize completely, and visit `http://localhost:8080/admin/`, or `http://<host-ip>:8080/admin/` (as appropriate).

 ## Adding additional libraries / extensions

 This image does not provide any additional PHP extensions or other libraries, even if they are required by popular plugins.
 There are an infinite number of possible plugins, and they potentially require any extension PHP supports.
 Including every PHP extension that exists would dramatically increase the image size.

 If you need additional PHP extensions, you'll need to create your own image `FROM` this one.
 The [documentation of the `php` image](https://github.com/docker-library/docs/blob/master/php/README.md#how-to-install-more-php-extensions) explains how to compile additional extensions.

+## Include persistent user-content

+Mount the volume containing your plugins, pages or languages to the proper directory; and then apply them through the "admin" UI.
+Ensure read/write/execute permissions are in place for the user:

+-	Plugins go in a subdirectory in `/var/www/html/user/plugins/`
+-	Pages go in a subdirectory in `/var/www/html/user/pages/`
+-	Languages go in a subdirectory in `/var/www/html/user/languages/`

+If you wish to provide additional content in an image for deploying in multiple installations, place it in the same directories under `/usr/src/yourls/` instead (which gets copied to `/var/www/html/` on the container's initial startup).

 ## Image Variants